saidbleik/batchai_mm_ad/Readme.md

 python submit_jobs.py "\"$ts_from\"" "\"$ts_to\"" /home/scheduser/bai_train_config.json
 ```

 Similarly, you can create a shell [script](scheduler/pred.sh) for making predictions and a cleanup [script](scheduler/cleanup.sh) to delete the Batch AI jobs that have finished running.
-The scripts, along with their config files, need to be stored on the scheduler machine.
+The scripts, along with their config files, need to be stored on the scheduler machine, which must have Python and the *azure* package installed.

 Note that at the time of writing this document, a Batch AI job needed to be deleted manually before submitting a new job with the same name.